 To assist companies with this critical issue, the concept to use machine learning to compare experiment and model data directly within a “digital twin” has been gathering speed.
 A digital twin is a numerical representation of the observed assembly that incorporates all necessary data to validate the assembly operating behavior by comparing model responses to real world information.
 If needed, it also allows live-corrections of the asset behavior by outputting commands directly to the asset.
 In the maintenance field, for example, digital twins can be utilized to control and record the crucial data of an asset (temperature, humidity, rotational speed, etc.) so that the operator can instantly detect discrepancies with his own previsions.
 This principle can be generalized to entire factories…

 Even though most of the current examples of digital twins are functioning online, which makes it easier for production teams to gather live information about their operating systems, it is of course possible to make use of digital twins offline, after operation, to use the real-world behavior recorded by the digital twin to study an actual operating case.
-The application of this concept to 3D structural computation in mechanical engineering is exactly what structural engineers need.
+The application of this concept to 3D structural computation in mechanical engineering is exactly what structural engineers need, in order to understand and improve the test/calculation dialogue.
 When a mechanical characterization test has been carried out (or is being carried out), it is necessary to make sure that the simulation predicted the experimental behavior satisfactorily.

 So, what does a digital twin look like in a practical use-case?
 It is a software into which you can import both measurement data from a variety of sources, and the ‘theoretical’ model representing your component.
 In this framework, cameras (EikoTwin will process their images) can just be seen as some experimental data among many.
 As sensors, cameras however bring some very specific advantages to digital twins: